maxhbr/LDBcollector/md/EUDatagrid.md

                         "description": "Relevant documentation for the software will be treated in the same way as the software.
 The same rights will be granted to sub-licensees."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/32",
-                                "name": "Include end-user documentation in the distribution", "description": ""
+                                "name": "Include end-user documentation in the distribution" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/13",
                             "name": "Acknowledgements",
-                            "type": "OBLIGATION",
+                            "type": "OBLIGATION"
-                            "description": ""
                         },
                         "description": "Acknowledgements include \"This product includes software developed by the EU DataGrid (http://www.eu-datagrid.org/).\" If third party acknowledgments appear in the software, they should be included in the software itself.
 The same rights are granted to the sublicensees."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/557",
-                                "name": "Use the name to endorse and promote software and derivative products", "description": ""
+                                "name": "Use the name to endorse and promote software and derivative products" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
                         },
                         "description": "To use the names \"EDG\", \"EDG Toolkit\" and \"EU DataGrid Project\". hep-project-grid-edg-license@cern.chã«é£çµ¡ãã.
 The same rights will be granted to sub-licensees."
                     }